Skip to main content

 Print

-Dispatch error
+Sending error

-SCREENSHOT: Overview of shipping errors
+SCREENSHOT: Overview of sending errors

-There are a total of six different categories of shipping errors, which are handled differently.
+There are a total of six different categories of sending errors, which are handled differently.
 If you click on one of the fields, a window with detailed statistics and the corresponding log for all affected addresses is displayed:

 SCREENSHOT: Detailed report for the "Timeout" error